HID vs. LED Headlights: What’s the Difference?

 Three types of headlights are common in passenger vehicles today: halogen, light-emitting diode (LED) and high-intensity discharge (HID).
+Laser light as a source recently hit the larger markets, but isn’t in wide use yet so we wont include it here.
 Halogen headlights are by far the most popular, but the other two are catching on because of their superior illumination.
 When it comes to upgrading your vehicle’s bulbs, you’ll typically look at HID vs. LED bulbs.
 Here are the differences between your three choices.

 Halogen bulbs are similar to incandescent lightbulbs, as both use a filament.
 Where incandescent bulbs feature a tungsten filament housed in glass, halogens are more complex — the halogen filament is surrounded by a quartz capsule and filled with iodine and bromine gases, which causes the lights to burn hotter and brighter.
 Halogens last two to three times longer than traditional incandescent lights.

 The most recent advances in headlight technology involve LED lighting.
 In the early 2010s, Audi began using LED lights, mostly as accent lighting to create a signature look.
 LEDs, like HIDs, produce a white light that some drivers prefer to the standard yellow lighting of halogens.
+In recent years though auto manufacturers have made LED headlights for cars a more common option, usually on high end option packages.
 As for the way they work, an electric current goes through a diode or semiconductor to produce a bright light while generating far less heat than an incandescent bulb.
+This makes them very energy efficient.
 They don’t burn out, but they do dim over time.
-They’re also smaller than other types of lights, which allows for more design freedom — every manufacturer has a unique look.
+LED lights for cars are also smaller than other types of lights, which allows for more design freedom — every manufacturer has a unique look.
+This is how some newer automotive designs can have such thin headlights.

 How to Choose Your Headlight Upgrade